cynkra/constructive/cran-comments.md

 ## Notes about version 1.2.0

-Fixes and new features, the core of the package stays the same.
+Fixes and new features, compiled code also had to be adapted for R 4.5.
 All checks green AFAICT.

 ## Notes about version 1.1.0